mjyc/cycle-robot-drivers/speech/README.md

 #### Return:

 * sinks
-  * output: a stream of action outputs.
+  * output: a stream for the SpeechSynthesis driver input.
   * result: a stream of action results.

 <!-- End src/SpeechSynthesisAction.ts -->